 The Ruya Shop is launching a series of small exhibitions by artists predominantly based in Iraq.
-This month, Baghdad-based photographer Ayman Al Amiri will present his new work in an exhibition entitled Zouqaq (Alley) which consists of a short documentary film Zouqaq (2018) co-produced by Ruya, alongside a selection of black and white photographs of street life in Baghdad.
+This month, Baghdad-based photographer Ayman Al Amiri will present his new work in an exhibition entitled Zuqaq (Alley) which consists of a short documentary film Zuqaq (2018) co-produced by Ruya, alongside a selection of black and white photographs of street life in Baghdad.

 The black and white photographs which accompany the film were taken by Al Amiri in the side streets of old Baghdad.
 They echo Najjar’s own work, documenting the Ottoman-era architecture of Baghdad crumbling historic districts, and the destitute and marginalized communities living there.
 The film and the photographs are an attempt to create a dialogue and bridge the gap between two generations of artists in Iraq.